vsrpgdev/VsUtils/readme.md

 - none
 # 7. Troubleshooting
 # 8. License
-VsUtils by rpgmakerwebthickness467 is marked with CC0 1.0 Universal.
+VsUtils by vsrpgdev is marked with CC0 1.0 Universal.
 To view a copy of this license, visit https://creativecommons.org/publicdomain/zero/1.0/